 Since its release in 2017 Flutter cross-platform framework gained widespread popularity among mobile app developers.
 Flutter runs on Dart programming language, which doesn’t require a ‘communication’ bridge between the framework and platform’s components and allows developers to create beautiful apps with nearly native performance.
 Apps on Flutter consist of widgets — the framework comes with a vast library of them, and every element can be tweaked and adjusted according to the developer’s needs.
 For more details check our article on the architecture of Flutter.

 Many brands and businesses have their mobile apps built with Flutter.
 From mobile banking to food delivery and eCommerce app development, in this article, we will review 10 top apps built with Flutter.

 Replacing the BMW Connected app from the summer of 2021, the My BMW app was developed on Flutter by the company’s in-house team.
 According to the official press release, the app serves as a ‘universal interface with the car’.
 My BMW allows the user to remotely check the vehicle’s status (amount of fuel in the tank or battery’s charge, for example) and location.
 The app notifies the vehicles’ owner if the car requires any technical service, such as oil change.
 Depending on the car’s model, Remote Services and the Remote 3D View allow the car owner to lock and unlock the doors via the app and view the area around the vehicle.

 My BMW app integrates with Amazon Alexa and supports its voice services, so if a user sets a route in their smartphone, the details are automatically sent to the car’s navigation system.
 Cloudification of the My BMW app also brings several benefits.
-During the development, some stages of the process were automated by Microsoft’s cloud platform MS Azure; and the app’s architecture allows developers to eliminate potential errors or roll out new functions without requiring users to download a new version of the app.
+During the development, some prods of the process were automated by Microsoft’s cloud platform MS Azure; and the app’s architecture allows developers to eliminate potential errors or roll out new functions without requiring users to download a new version of the app.

 It would be an overlook not to mention Google apps built with Flutter, which was also developed by the company.
 Google built many apps with the framework, including gaming app Stadia, Google Assistant and Google Ads app.